SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    << // someInternalConstant : Int = 0
    -> private func somePrivateFunction() {}

-Unless otherwise specified, the default global access level is “internal”, as described in :ref:`AccessControl_DefaultAccessLevels`.
+Unless otherwise specified, the default global access level is internal, as described in :ref:`AccessControl_DefaultAccessLevels`.
-This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier, and will still have an access level of “internal”:
+This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier, and will still have an access level of internal:

 .. testcode:: accessControlDefaulted